Firefighter arson: Profile

+Thrill seeking

 Motives for a firefighter committing arson vary, ranging from the need for excitement or thrill to the wish to conceal a crime.
 An excitement-based motive would suggest that the firefighter wanted to be viewed as a hero.
 The extent of these fires range from "nuisance" fires, such as a trash container fire, to a fully occupied apartment fire.
 This motivation could be due to a need for excitement or thrill, but also in some rare cases sexual gratification.
 The firefighter would set the fire, allow it to be reported from an outside source before arriving on the scene, and acting as a hero.

-This can also be classified as hero syndrome.
+Hero syndrome

 Firefighter arson is also one of the major reasons the term "hero syndrome" was coined and brought into popular discussion.
 Firefighters committing arson is commonly believed to be a form not only of hero syndrome but sometimes of other disorders and/or disabilities pertaining to the mind.
 These include but are not limited to borderline personality disorder, depression, alcoholism, pyromania, and suicidal tendencies.

 The FBI study found that the arson cases involving more than one firefighter frequently were associated with department programs designed for younger participants, such as those for apprentice firefighters, youth groups, or auxiliary firefighter programs for teenagers.

+Offender profile

 In the 1990s, the South Carolina Forestry Commission and the FBI's Behavioral Analysis Unit developed separate profiles of a firefighter-arsonist: